The Aurora AwardsCanadian Science Fiction & Fantasy Association

-Two years ago CSFFA created a Hall of Fame to honour people who have over the past number of decades made a great contribution to the genre of Science Fiction and Fantasy.
+The Canadian Science Fiction & Fantasy Association Hall of Fame was created to honour people who have over the past number of decades made a great contribution to the genre of Science Fiction and Fantasy.
 These would include not just people who write but includes people who have made a contribution either professionally or as a fan.
-We include artist, musicians, scientists, publishers, editors, organizers and fans.
+We include artists, musicians, scientists, publishers, editors, organizers and fans.

-Each year we select two or three people to be inducted into our Hall of Fame and have their name placed on the Hall of Fame trophy.
-The trophy will be on display at this year’s WWC.
-You can see the full list of past inductees here: (www.prixaurorawards.ca/hall-of-fame ) (coming soon!)
+Each year we select three people to be inducted into our Hall of Fame and have their name placed on the Hall of Fame trophy.